schurgan/domoticz-BSR/README.md

 ## Installation and Setup
-- a running Domoticz, tested with 4.10038
+- a running Domoticz, tested with 4.4x and 2020.1
 - Python 3
 - install needed python moduls:
-  - beautifullsoup bs4
+  - beautifullsoup4 aka bs4
+  - you can use `pip3 install -r requirements.txt`
 - clone project
     - go to `domoticz/plugins` directory
     - clone the project